1) How much does the course cost?

 32) Can I get a replacement card?

 Replacement cards can be issued if the course was completed within the last 12 months.
+They can only be mailed to an Illinois address.
 A service fee will be charged.
 Complete the Replacement Card Request form for the University of Illinois and mail it with the fee to the address on the form.

 33) Can I just take the one day Experienced course to get my license waiver?